haller-group/SSMLearn/examples/vonkarmanshell/README.md

+This is a preview of the livescript `vonkarmanshell.mlx`.

 # Shallow-curved shell structure with geometric nonlinearities

-This a preview of the livescript `vonkarmanshell.mlx`.
 See [1] for the details of this model, and [2] the description of this example.

 [1] Jain, S., \& Tiso, P. (2018).
 Simulation-free hyper-reduction for geometrically nonlinear structural dynamics: a quadratic manifold lifting approach. *Journal of Computational and Nonlinear Dynamics*, *13*(7), 071003. [https://doi.org/10.1115/1.4040021](https://doi.org/10.1115/1.4040021)